Judge Rotenberg Center

-In a video that surfaced in 2011, JRC staff tied a boy with autism face-down to a four-point board and shocked him 31 times at the highest amperage setting.
+The Judge Rotenberg Center was founded by Matthew Israel in 1971 as the Behavior Research Institute (BRI).
+In 2002, JRC staff tied an autistic boy face-down to a board with four-point restraints and shocked him 31 times at the highest amperage setting.
 The first shock was given for failing to take off his coat when asked, and the remaining 30 shocks were given for screaming and tensing up while being shocked.
-The boy was later hospitalized with third degree burns and acute stress disorder, but no action was taken against any of the staff as neither the law nor JRC policy had been broken.
-In a separate incident, two residents were awoken from their beds at night, restrained, and shocked 29 and 77 times, respectively, due to false allegations that they had misbehaved.
-The center's founder, Matthew Israel, was indicted on criminal charges for ordering a video of the incident destroyed and was forced to resign his position at the JRC as part of a plea deal to avoid prosecution.
+The boy was later hospitalized with third degree burns and acute stress disorder, but, as neither the law nor JRC policy had been broken, no action was taken against any of the staff.
+In a 2007 incident, in response to a prank phone call claiming that two residents were misbehaving, JRC staff restrained and shocked the two 29 and 77 times respectively.
+In 2011, Matthew Israel was arraigned on charges related to the 2007 incident, though the charges were dropped after Israel resigned from his position as part of a deferred prosecution deal with the Massachusetts Attorney General.

-There have been repeated attempts to shut down the center by autism rights advocates, disability rights advocates, and human rights advocates.
-Organizations that oppose the center include the Autistic Self Advocacy Network, Disability Rights International, and Community Alliance for the Ethical Treatment of Youth.
+There have been repeated attempts to shut down the center by autism, disability, and human rights advocates.
+Organizations that oppose the center include the Autistic Self Advocacy Network, Disability Rights International and Community Alliance for the Ethical Treatment of Youth.
 Six residents have died at the institute since it was founded in 1971.

 History

-1971-1976: Founding and early years

-In 1971, Matthew Israel founded the center as the Behavior Research Institute (BRI) in Providence, Rhode Island.
-Initially, it had just two residents, one with autism and the other with schizophrenia.
-In 1975, the BRI expanded to include group homes in Massachusetts, and in 1976 it opened another branch in California.